AGOberprieler/LoCoLotive/README.md

 - column 4: distance between consecutive groups of BLAST hits [bp]
 - column 5: intronic base pairs between consecutive groups of BLAST hits

-Using the latter outputs, in our example, it may be more comfortable to inspect 81 effective loci (groups) instead of 156 potentially overlapping ones.
+Using the latter outputs, in our example, it may be more convenient to inspect 81 effective loci (groups) instead of 156 potentially overlapping ones.
-LoCoLotive's grouping behavior is especially useful when it is unclear, which target sequences should be included in the analysis.
+LoCoLotive's grouping behavior is particularly useful when it is unclear, which target sequences should be included in the analysis.